Importance of Mental Stimulation in Dogs

 Shiba Inus are naturally intelligent and inquisitive dogs.
-While they can certainly adapt to a life of canine luxury (spending most of their time simply hanging out with you), their active brains require a great deal of mental stimulus.
+While they can certainly adapt to a life of canine luxury (spending most of their time simply hanging out with you), their active brains require mental stimulus to remain in top function.

 Because boredom and lack of mental stimulation can lead to both behavioral problems and health issues, it’s crucial that you begin engaging with your Shiba Inu in a meaningful and stimulating way from puppyhood.

 Luckily, no special equipment or training is required.

 Utilizing toys and playing games, coupled with regular training sessions and plenty of love, are all great ways to keep your Shiba Inu sharp